BardBorg/Shop/README.md

 -Adding three product types with attribiutes such as DVD size, Furniture size or book weight.

--Data is be passed to DB.
+-Data is passed to DB.

 -Mass prodcuts deleting functionality.